How much do you really need to drink when you exercise?

 How do you know if you’re well hydrated?

 An easy way to decide if you need of fluids is to check the color of your urine.
-If the color is pale yellow or clear, then you’re well hydrated.
+If the color is pale yellow or clear, you’re well hydrated.

 Do not rely solely on thirst as an indicator of dehydration — thirst is your body’s emergency warning signal.
 By the time you’re thirsty, you’re already dehydrated.
 And once you’ve quenched your thirst, you still may not be fully re-hydrated.